degregar/resume/README.md

 ### Is he a team player?

 He likes to be part of a team.
 Either as a developer or a leader.
-He likes the team work, when everybody join and make the effort to get results.
+He likes the team work, when everybody join, make the effort to get results and learn from their mistakes.

 ### Does he always speak of himself in third person?